tsfrt/demo-application/README.md

         - /etc/secrets
 ```

 If we use this location (/etc/secrets) as a convention within our applications we can configure our containers to mount secrets and still maintain independence from Kubernetes, as only our Deployment/Pod definitions will need to be aware of specific secrets.
+We are mounting a secret named *app-secret* in a volume named *app-secrets*, in this case.

 ```yaml

 ...